 Back To School

 Back to school.
 Parents may both cheer and dread these three words.
 Some feel hopeful about new beginnings, friendships, and learning.
 Others are anxious about learning struggles and loneliness.
-Add news reports of increasing COVID cases and we can all easily slip into feelings of uncertainty, anxiety, and even fear.

 As parents of children who have experienced Complex Developmental Trauma, we have yet another layer to consider.
 Often, our children struggle with transitions.
 When our kids are nervous or concerned about a new school year, we may see behavioral backsliding, which in turn increases our own stress levels.
 Taking proactive steps, however, can help our children transition successfully to the school year.

 First, we must create physical and emotional margin within our lives.
 Margin is the space between our load and our limits.
 It is necessary to maintain our own reserve so that we can be a responsive rather than reactive parent… Say no to what you can as the school year begins to help your child transition.
 By creating this margin, we have more patience in the moments of dysregulation that are sure to occur as the new routine is underway.

 Physical and emotional margin make way for us as parents to find compassion within ourselves rather than irritation and impatience when children are struggling… Because transitions are difficult for children from hard places, routine and predictability give them a sense of safety and security.
 When routines change and new people and places enter their lives, our kids need time to settle in.
 Attempt to look at the world through their lens.
 Put yourself in their shoes.
 Remember, you are an adult with a fully formed brain who can look at situations logically.
 You have the resiliency to know from past circumstances that hard situations do eventually pass.
 Your child does not have that ability.
 On difficult mornings, take a deep breath and choose compassion.